HeySkidee/practice/fuck it.md

 I came from college, drank energy drink and started studying.
 I don't give a fuck about anything or anyone.

 ---

+I want to create something that is helpful for girls in tech or girls in general.

+---